bob-p/mod_global_roster/README.md

 ./rebar compile

-%% (ln all files in ebin to /lib/ejabberd/ebin)
+%% (ln all files in ebin to ejabberd/ebin)

-%% TODO Erlang/ejabberd versions needed

 %% Install ejabberd full